Currency

 Quantum computers may replace modern machines in the near future.
 They will be thousands of times more powerful, but they can pose a potential danger to humanity, which could lead to a global catastrophe called the quantum apocalypse.

-The benefits and threats that the introduction of the new technology may bring were described by the BBC.
+The benefits and threats that the introduction of the new technology may bring were discussed by the BBC.
 It is noted that quantum computers work in a different way than the technology we are used to.
 The latest development can become many times faster and process much larger amounts of information in a minimum period of time.

 An example is the task of deciphering data, where there are many variables, the number of which can reach billions of combinations.
-A conventional computer would take years to process such a large amount of information, if it were even possible.
+A conventional computer would take years to process such a large amount of information if it were even possible.

 In theory, a quantum analog could do it almost instantly.
 This power could be used to solve a variety of human problems.
 That is why the governments of the UK, the US, China, and other developed countries are investing in the development of the technology.